Casino currency options are experiencing a new wave of cashless innovation. The fact is, Cashless Gaming is Gaining Ground.

 Related Post – Recreational Gambling Is Responsible Gambling

 Resorts World Leads The Way

-According to Steve Ruddock, Resorts World opened on June 24 as the first US casino with a fully integrated cashless gaming system thanks in part to Sightline Payments Play+ technology.
-As stated in a press release, Resorts World will deliver “a completely seamless cashless wagering experience via GamingPlay, the resort’s digital gaming wallet, and card-less logins for Genting Rewards loyalty members.”
+According to Steve Ruddock, Resorts World opened on June 24 as the first US casino with a fully integrated cashless gaming system, thanks partly to Sightline Payments Play+ technology.
+As stated in a press release, Resorts World in Las Vegas will deliver “a seamless cashless wagering experience via GamingPlay, the resort’s digital gaming wallet, and cardless logins for Genting Rewards loyalty members.”

 …at the end of the day, the transition to cashless gaming is bigger than Resorts World.
 It provides the industry with the modernization, financial, and responsible gaming tools required in 2021 and beyond.Steve Ruddock, Betting USA

 Cashless Gaming is Gaining Ground – Will Gambling Addiction Follow Suit?

 The unspoken concern seems to be Problem Gambling.
 Many have voiced concerns that these systems could instigate gambling addictions due to easy access to cash.